- Quick Tips for Registering

 3800 Victory Parkway

 Cincinnati, OH 45207-3351

 Please view our University Catalog for more information.

-Through the Greater Cincinnati Consortium of Colleges and Universities, any student registered at least half-time may register at other schools in the area for courses not available at Xavier, subject to the approval of their college dean.
+Through the Greater Cincinnati Collegiate Connection (GC3), any student registered at least half-time may register at other schools in the area for courses not available at Xavier, subject to the approval of their college dean.
 For details about cross-registration, check with the Office of the Registrar.

 The member institutions include: